Writers Write is a resource for writers. In this post, we include 4 reasons to use dramatic irony in your story.

-Dramatic irony is a story-telling device.
-It is when you give your reader plot information that the main character doesn’t have until later on in the story.
-Sometimes you want to keep all the characters in the dark about a major plot point that will only be revealed in the climax.
+Dramatic irony is a storytelling device.
+It is when you give your reader plot information that the main character does not have until later on in the story.
+Sometimes you want to keep all of your characters in the dark about a major plot point that will only be revealed in the climax.

 The Ironic Statement

 When using dramatic irony, it should tie in with your theme.
 The characters must make a statement in the story, through dialogue or action, which throws the absurdity, danger, or emotion of the scene into relief.
 The dialogue will usually have a changed or opposite meaning.
 Similarly, the action will be misconstrued in some way, or cause a complication.

 4 Reasons To Use Dramatic Irony In Your Story

 Here are the four reasons why you would use dramatic irony in a story, together with four examples, and their ironic statements.

 Phillipa is young detective is hunting down a serial killer targeting women.
 She works with her older partner, Rob.
 She sees him as a trusted mentor.
 As the story unfolds, we explore the killer’s viewpoint – and realise Rob is the killer.
 Eventually they arrest a schizophrenic vagrant and she thinks the case is closed.
 When she finds video surveillance that puts the vagrant in another location at the time of one of the killings, the first person she turns to is Rob and goes to his house, alone.
 Ironic Statement: ‘I came to you because you’re the only one who will know what to do,’ Phillipa says to Rob.
 Of course he will know what to do – kill her.